ZupIT/beagle-docs/content/en/overview.md

 }
 ```

 Most components have this attribute, and it's responsible for an important Beagle feature: **developers have control *through backend* on UI positioning**.
-You can experience that by changing the `flexDirection` attribute to **`ROW`** in the playground, and you will see the same views positioned horizontally.
-In your real application, you can deploy this exact change in your backend, and they will be reflected *immediately* in your frontend – even on mobile platforms, you don't need mobile store updates.
+You can experience that by changing the `flexDirection` attribute to **`ROW`** in Playground, and you will see the same views positioned horizontally.
+In your real application, you can deploy this exact change in the backend, and it will be reflected *immediately* in the frontend – even on mobile platforms, you don't need mobile store updates.

 > Many tools built in-house for Server Driven UI don't allow this kind of power over a UI positioning and this comes out of the box with Beagle.

 In the example *Container*, we are using 3 styling attributes: `flex`, `size`, and `backgroundColor`.
 There are other options as well, you can see them [in the Style section]({{< ref path="api/widget.md#style-attributes" >}}).

+#### Flex

 The `flex` attribute allows you to **use the same Layout Engine on different platforms**.
 This can be a huge win for your team because all platforms will be positioning views according to the same rules, and you won't need to "duplicate" layout logic for each platform.